johnwesterman/illumio_core/CERTIFICATE.md

 ```
 openssl x509 -text -noout -in <certificate_name>
 ```
-And another check that is displayed a little easier to read is to ask the PCE about the certificate.
+Another check that is displayed a little easier to read is to ask the PCE about the certificate.
 The following command will look at all of the certificates in the certificate chain and display information for each of them.
 If there is a problem with the certificate chain it will show up in this data.
+This is an Illumio specific command and uses my command line aliases [explained here](README.md#set-up-for-command-aliasing-optional).

 ```
 ctlenv setup -ql --test 5